upReach Associate User Agreement

 A. Erasure of Data for Unsuccessful Applicants.
 Unsuccessful Applicants are those Applicants who are unsuccessful in becoming upReach Associates for any reason, including personal withdrawal from the application process.
-All personal data, including any special category data, belonging to unsuccessful Applicants will be deleted annually on 15th July.
+All personal data, including any special category data, belonging to unsuccessful Applicants will be erased annually by 31st July.

 B. upReach Associates and Alumni. upReach will automatically erase all Associate and Alumni personal data and special category data five (5) years after the upReach Associate or Alumni leaves upReach’s programme.
 Any Alumni or Associate may also request personal data be erased by following the procedure indicated in this Agreement.

 Any deliberate breach of data protection legislation, upReach data protection policies, or this Agreement may lead to disciplinary action being taken, up to and including dismissal from the organisation, legal action, or both.
 Any questions or concerns about the interpretation, application, or operation of this Agreement should be discussed with Legal and Risk Management.

 upReach is committed to following this Agreement and takes seriously any violations or breaches.
 If you feel that this Agreement has not been followed in respect of your personal data please contact Data Protection Designee immediately per the contact information below.

 Role: Contact Information